TheGloved1/WowAdder/README.md

 ### Installation

-1. Download the latest installer for your platform from [Releases](https://github.com/TheGloved1/WowAdder/releases)
+1. Download the latest installer for your platform from [Releases](https://github.com/TheGloved1/WowAdder/releases) or [Downloads](https://gloved.dev/wowadder/download)
 2. Run the installer
 3. Launch WowAdder and select your World of Warcraft `Interface/AddOns` folder